odoo/odoo/doc/webservices/upgrade.rst

 The ``request_sftp_access`` method
 ----------------------------------

-This method is recommanded for big database dumps.
+This method is recommended for big database dumps.
 It uses the SFTP protocol and supports resuming.

 It will create a temporary SFTP server where you can connect to and allow you